ystia/forge/org/ystia/samples/README.md

 Logs are anonymized on premise before being shipped to the database.

-Finally we want make in place a sponsorship system and retribute referrals for promoting our web site to their visitors.
+Finally we want to put in place a sponsorship system and retribute referrals for promoting our web site to their visitors.
 We will have a job that will compute retributions based on data contained in the database.
-As we are in purely fictional example lets say that this computation requires so many computing power that it need to be done on an HPC cluster scheduled by Slurm.
+As we are in purely fictional example, lets say that this computation requires so many computing power that it needs to be done on an HPC cluster scheduled by Slurm.

-The bellow figure summarize this:
+The figure below summarizes this:

 ![Hybrid Demo Concepts Level Architecture](images/HybridDemoArchiConcepts.png)